kushshukla24/kushshukla24.github.io/content/blog/legal/ch1-will.md

 a.
 A has been in possession of landed property for a long time.
 He produces from his custody deeds relating to the land, showing his titles to it.
 The custody is proper.

 > Uttar Pradesh. - The following amendments have been made in Section 90 and a new Section 90-A has been added vide U.P.
 Act XXIV of 1954:"1.
 The existing section shall be renumbered as Section 90(1), and(a) For the words "thirty years" the words "twenty years" shall be substituted, and(b) The following shall be inserted thereafter as a new sub-section (2):(2) Where any such document as is referred to in sub-section (1) was registered in accordance with the law relating to registration of documents and a duly certified copy thereof is produced, the Court may presume that the signature and every other part of such document which purports to be in the handwriting of any particular person, is in that person's handwriting, and in the case of a document executed or attested, that it was duly executed by the person by whom it purports to have been executed or attested.'

-**Reference Cases and Verdict:**
-1. **Pulukuri Kottaya vs. Emperor (AIR 1947 PC 67)**, this landmark case established the importance of Section 65 of the Indian Evidence Act.
-It emphasized that the provision is a valuable aid in the assessment of the genuineness of a document, particularly when it is more than 30 years old.
-2. **Makhan Singh vs. State of Punjab (AIR 1973 SC 1518)**, in this case, the Supreme Court highlighted that under Section 65 of the Indian Evidence Act, a presumption of genuineness arises when a document, more than 30 years old and produced from proper custody, is presented as evidence.
-3. **Mahadeo Prasad vs. Babulal AIR 1961 SC 645**, the Supreme Court upheld the principles of Section 65 and Section 90 of the Indian Evidence Act, emphasizing that when a document is over 30 years old and produced from proper custody, there is a strong presumption of its genuineness.
-4. **Chajju Ram vs. Neki (AIR 1971 SC 1367)**, in this case, the Supreme Court reaffirmed the importance of proper custody and the age of the document in determining its genuineness under Section 65.

 **My Inference:**